-Prior to receiving a Mortgage Loan (except in the case of a Zero Interest First Mortgage Loan) originated under the Qualified Single-Family Mortgage Program, the Authority expects to require each Borrower to complete a homebuyer education class approved by the Authority.
-Applicants for Mortgage Loans originated under the Non-Qualified Single-Family Mortgage Program will be required by the Authority to attend homebuyer education classes only if they have not owned a residence in the previous three years.
+Prior to receiving a Mortgage Loan (except in the case of a Zero Interest First Mortgage Loan) originated under the Qualified Single Family Mortgage Program, the Authority expects to require each Borrower to complete a homebuyer education class approved by the Authority, unless the First Mortgage Loan is in a Targeted Area and the Applicant has owned a residence in the previous three years.
+Applicants for Mortgage Loans originated under the Non-Qualified Single Family Mortgage Program and in the Taxable Home Access Program will be required by the Authority to attend homebuyer education classes only if they have not owned a residence in the previous three years.
 Homebuyer education classes are offered statewide and at no cost to the Borrower by Authority-approved housing counseling agencies and housing authorities under contract with the Authority.
 Homebuyer education certificates are only valid for nine months from the date of the certificate through the date of the purchase contract.
 Pursuant to its contracts with such agencies, the Authority will pay up to certain amounts for the classroom education.